rouyng/sand-site/themes/martin-sand/README.md

+**The theme used on sand.zone is a modified version of the [martin-pelican theme](https://github.com/cpaulik/martin-pelican/) by cpaulik.
+The original README for martin-pelican follows:**

 #Martin theme for Pelican static site generator

 This is a port of the Martin theme by Allison House to work with the [Pelican static site generator](http://blog.getpelican.com/)